- What does a priest do?

 - Would there be more priests if they could marry?

-Maybe, but the question is whether that would be best for the Church.
+Perhaps, but the question is whether that would be best for the Church.
 Celibacy for the sake of the Kingdom is a powerful testimony that Jesus is real and worthy of total self-giving.

-Moreover, priestly vocations have grown enormously in recent decades in Africa, Asia and Latin America, while they have declined in Europe and the United States.
+Moreover, priestly vocations have grown enormously in recent decades in Africa, Asia, and Latin America, while they have declined in Europe and the United States.
 The problem is not celibacy, but deeper cultural and social factors.

 - Will I be lonely if I become a priest?

-Loneliness is part of every vocation, but priests are rarely alone: they accompany people at the most important moments of their lives —birth, sacraments, marriage, death— and live surrounded by their community.
+Loneliness is part of every vocation, but priests are rarely alone: they accompany people at the most important moments of their lives—birth, sacraments, marriage, death—and live surrounded by their community.

 When loneliness comes, Jesus fills that emptiness, as He does in every vocation.